 That sounds like a big number.

-Well, because you would expect, given what Donald Trump said about Hispanics, then the way the media played it, that this would have been a community, notwithstanding conservative commun uh Cubans would have gotten sixty-five-seventy seventy-five for the Secretary.
+Well, because you would expect, given what Donald Trump said about Hispanics and the way the media played it, that this would have been a community, notwithstanding conservative Cubans, would have gotten 65, 70, 75 for the Secretary.

-And if she's only winning by twenty points in a state where the Hispanics are fifteen percent of the electorate, that's a net plus three statewide, which I think John you'd agree is.
+And if she's only winning by 20 points in a state where the Hispanics are 15% of the electorate, that's a net plus three statewide, which I think, John, you'd agree.

-Seven out of ten of our voters have Facebook And they have they have emails.
+Seven out of ten of our voters have Facebook, and they have emails.

-If people that have friends in those areas were to go to Donald Trump's go to Donald Trump's uh Facebook page, they could take one of Donald Trump's uh uh calls to get out to vote today and share it with their friends.
+If people that have friends in those areas were to go to Donald Trump's, go to Donald Trump's Facebook page, they could take one of Donald Trump's calls to get out to vote today and share it with their friends.

-They can share with three hundred people in it in a nanosecond.
+They could share with 300 people in a nanosecond.

 Drudge is saying that this election is going to be decided by evening voters.

-Now that's coming directly from the exit polls, and it's up on Dr. Now.
+Now, that's coming directly from the exit polls, and it's up on DrudgeN.

 You think that benefits Trump?